Boosted GFlowNets: Improving Exploration via Sequential Learning: Boosted GFlowNets

-These two strategies are unified into a single \textbf{Boosted Trajectory Balance Loss} formulation, controlled by a hyperparameter $\alpha \in [0, 1]$:
+These two strategies are unified into a single \textbf{Boosted Trajectory Balance Loss}, controlled by $\alpha \in [0,1]$ and the Monte Carlo budget $k$:

+We omit the dependence on $k$ when it is clear from context or irrelevant to our analysis.

+Here, $\widehat{R}_k(x)$ is a $k$-sample Monte Carlo estimate of the frozen model's induced terminal estimate $\widehat{R}(x)$ (Eq.~\eqref{eq:old-reward-expectation}).
+In the ensemble case, we draw $k$ trajectories from each member's backward policy, average within each member, and sum the resulting estimates:

-The following theorem formalizes the desirable properties of this loss at its boundaries. \begin{theorem}[Correctness of the Boosted Loss] For a terminal $x$, let $\hat{R}_{\text{old}}(x)$ be an estimator of the target reward $R(x)$.
-Then: \begin{enumerate} \item \textbf{(No Degradation)} If $\hat{R}_{\text{old}}(x)=R(x)$, then the stationary points of $\mathcal{L}_{\text{boost}}$ (Eq.~\eqref{eq:boosted-loss}) have $Z_{\theta}=0$. \item \textbf{(Residual Focus)} If $\hat{R}_{\text{old}}(x)=0$, then the stationary points of $\mathcal{L}_{\text{boost}}$ are the same as those of the standard TB loss, $\mathcal{L}_{\text{TB}}$ (Eq.~\eqref{eq:tb-loss}). \end{enumerate} \end{theorem}
+The following theorem formalizes the desirable properties of this loss at its boundaries. \begin{theorem}[Correctness of the Boosted Loss] For a terminal $x$, let $\widehat{R}(x)$ be an estimator of the target reward $R(x)$.
+Then: \begin{enumerate} \item \textbf{(No Degradation)} If $\widehat{R}(x)=R(x)$, then the stationary points of $\mathcal{L}_{\text{boost}}$ (Eq.~\eqref{eq:boosted-loss}) have $Z_{\theta}=0$. \item \textbf{(Residual Focus)} If $\widehat{R}(x)=0$, then the stationary points of $\mathcal{L}_{\text{boost}}$ are the same as those of the standard TB loss, $\mathcal{L}_{\text{TB}}$ (Eq.~\eqref{eq:tb-loss}). \end{enumerate} \end{theorem}

-Setting $\alpha=0.0$ recovers the Target-Residual (TR) variant (Eq.~\eqref{eq:tr-condition}), while setting $\alpha=1.0$ recovers the Flow-Additive (FA) variant (Eq.~\eqref{eq:fa-condition}).
+Setting $\alpha\!=\!0.0$ recovers the Target-Residual (TR) variant (Eq.~\eqref{eq:tr-condition}), while setting $\alpha=1.0$ recovers the Flow-Additive (FA) variant (Eq.~\eqref{eq:fa-condition}).

-The TR condition, while theoretically sound, induces a \textbf{undefined} loss when $\hat{R}_{\text{old}}(x) \ge R(x)$, as the denominator in Eq.~\eqref{eq:boosted-loss} becomes zero or negative.
+The TR variant is mathematically \textbf{undefined} when $\widehat{R}(x) \ge R(x)$, as the denominator in Eq.~\eqref{eq:boosted-loss} becomes zero or negative.
 This problematic case occurs precisely when the old ensemble has perfectly learned (or over-estimated) a mode.

-To mitigate this, we can derive a stable objective for this specific region.
-If we substitute the problematic $\hat{R}_{\text{old}}(x)$ with its converged target value, $R(x)$, directly into the general $\mathcal{L}_{\text{boost}}$ objective (Eq.~\eqref{eq:boosted-loss}), the loss simplifies:

-This simplified objective, which we refer to as $\mathcal{L}_{\nabla}(\tau)$ (cf. Eq.~\eqref{eq:nabla-loss-derivation}), is well-defined and still correctly drives the new model's flow $\hat{R}_{\theta}(x;\tau)$ to zero.
-We therefore use this as a practical safeguard for $\mathcal{L}_{\text{boost}}$ when its denominator is non-positive.
+To mitigate this, we can choose $\alpha$ such that it remains as close to 0 while maintaining numerical stability.